dicetrash/qusbip/README.md

 * Platform build docker images for redhat or raspbian.

 ## Build and Install
-### Required development libraries to build
-depending on how you want to build it
-* qmake / make
-* libwrap (tcp-wrappers in arch)
-* libusbip (usbip in arch)
-* libqt5webengine5 (qt5-webengine in arch)

-or if you want a clean directory and environment
-* docker

-### Build
-I have created build.sh that uses docker to build various different packages run it and follow prompt, the package should show up in the base checkout directory `build.sh`

 ### Install
 The easiest install method is by package